sandalinatekarr/keylogger-encrypted-logs/README.md

 ├── server.py           # Flask server to receive encrypted logs
 ├── requirements.txt    # Python dependencies
 └── .gitignore
-✨ Features

-✅ Captures keystrokes in real time

-🔐 Encrypts logs with AES (Fernet symmetric key)

-📤 Simulates log exfiltration to a Flask server

-🔓 Decryptor included for recovery of logs

-🛡️ Modular design: keylogger, encryption, upload, server, decryptor
+---

-⚙️ How It Works
+## ⚙️ How It Works

-Keylogging
+### 1) Keylogging
+`keylogger.py`
-keylogger.py records keystrokes and saves them into log.txt.
+Records keystrokes and saves them into `log.txt`.
+Stop logging with **ESC** (or `Ctrl+C`).

+---

-Encryption
+### 2) Encryption
-encryptor.py generates a Fernet AES key (key.key) and encrypts log.txt into log.enc.
+`encryptor.py`
+- Generates a secret key (`key.key`)
+- Encrypts `log.txt` → `log.enc`

+---

-Server Setup
+### 3) Server Setup
+`server.py`
-server.py runs a Flask server at http://localhost:5000/upload that accepts encrypted files.
+Runs a Flask server at:  http://localhost:5000/upload

+Encrypted logs uploaded will be saved in the `uploads/` folder.

+---

-Exfiltration
+### 4) Exfiltration Simulation
+`upload_client.py`
-upload_client.py simulates sending log.enc to the server using an HTTP POST request.
+Uploads `log.enc` to the Flask server using an HTTP POST request.

+---

-Decryption
+### 5) Decryption (Optional)
+`decryptor.py`
-decryptor.py can be used with key.key to decrypt log.enc back into readable text.
+Decrypts `log.enc` using `key.key` back into readable text.

+---

-🚀 Quick Start
+## 🚀 Quick Start

+### 1. Clone the repository
 git clone https://github.com/sandalinatekarr/keylogger-encrypted-logs.git
 cd keylogger-encrypted-logs

+### 2. Install dependencies
 pip install -r requirements.txt

-🧭 Step-by-Step Usage
-1) Start the Server
+### 3. Start the Flask server
 python server.py

 Server will run at:
 http://localhost:5000/upload

-2) Run the Keylogger
+### 4. Run the keylogger
 python keylogger.py

-Keystrokes → log.txt
+- Keystrokes will be saved to `log.txt`

-Stop logging with ESC (or Ctrl+C)
+- Stop logging with **ESC** or `Ctrl+C`

-3) Encrypt the Logs
+### 5. Encrypt the logs
 python encryptor.py

-Generates:

-log.enc — encrypted log

-key.key — secret key

-4) Upload Encrypted Logs
+This will generate:
+- `log.enc` → Encrypted log file
+- `key.key` → Secret symmetric key

+### 6. Upload encrypted logs to server
 python upload_client.py

-Files saved on server under uploads/

-5) Decrypt Logs (Optional)
+Encrypted files will be saved in the server’s `uploads/` directory.

+### 7. (Optional) Decrypt logs
 python decryptor.py log.enc

+Decrypted output will be printed in the terminal or written to a file (based on your configuration).

+---

-🔮 Future Enhancements
+## 🔮 Future Enhancements

-🔄 Automatic key rotation for stronger encryption
+- 🔄 Automatic key rotation for stronger encryption

-🕵️ Stealth mode to run in the background without detection
+- 🕵️ Stealth/background execution (simulation only)

-⏱ Timestamps for keystrokes and integrity validation
+- ⏱ Timestamped keystrokes & integrity validation

-📂 Centralized log management for multiple clients
+- 📂 Centralized log management for multiple clients

-🐳 Dockerized setup for easier deployment
+- 🐳 Dockerized setup for quick deployment

-✉️ Encrypted email/TLS log transfer instead of plain HTTP
+- ✉️ TLS/Email-based secure transfer of encrypted logs

-📊 Visualization module to analyze decrypted logs
+- 📊 Visualization of decrypted logs

+---

+💡 **Educational Note**: This PoC is intended to help learners understand how encryption, secure data handling, and modular system design work together in practice.

+---
+👉 This Markdown is ready to paste into your README.md — it will render clean, structured, and professional on GitHub.